shivamd/allrecipes/README.md

 ## Todo

-1. Filters on search (offset, limit & sort_by)
-2. Complex search with queries such as multiple ingredients, course, time etc.
+1. Complex search with queries such as multiple ingredients, course, time etc.
-3. Add prep time & cook time to results
+2. Add prep time & cook time to results
-4. Add nutrional info to results.
+3. Add nutrional info to results.
-5. Add rating to results
+4. Add rating to results
-6. Add user photos for recipe to results
+5. Add user photos for recipe to results
-7. Able to get popular recipes of the day.
+6. Able to get popular recipes of the day.
-8. Able to insert recipe URL directly.
+7. Able to insert recipe URL directly.
-9. Able to add page URL directly.
+8. Able to add page URL directly.